rangari-rani/academic-projects-mca/streamplay/README.md

 ---

-## 🧠 What I Learned

-- React state management (`useState`, props)
-- Handling audio tags & local assets
-- Tailwind layout and utility classes
-- Designing without APIs or databases

----

-## ⚠️ Limitations (MCA Phase)

-- No user login or authentication
-- Music library is not dynamic (hardcoded songs)
-- No playlist customization or uploads

----

 ## 🔄 What Came Next

-Since this MCA project, I've worked on advanced full-stack applications with authentication, role-based systems, and more.
+This project helped me explore dynamic UI state, audio controls, and React context in a focused setting.

+After this, I began building **full-stack applications** with **ReactJS** and **Spring Boot**, adding real API integrations, role-based auth, database persistence, and modular monolithic structures.

-📌 **Check my pinned GitHub repositories for latest monolithic projects.**
+📌 **Explore my pinned GitHub repositories to see full-stack platforms built beyond the academic phase.**

 ---